AngelaMeow/angelameow.github.io/ownyourdevice.md

 ---
 layout: ownyourdevice
-title: Own Your Device Project
+title: Own Your Device
 permalink: /internet-inequalities-own-your-device/
 ---

-## Longlife to Videogames and other "obsolete" devices
+## Longlife to Videogames and other "obsolete" devices - A Tech/Internet Inequality Collection

 Many functional devices become "obsolete" each decade not because they stop working, but because manufacturers end software support.
 This is the result of my critical inquiry: a collection of resources for identifying, repurposing, (and hopefully) redistributing the devices to extend their lifespan, reduce e-waste.